Donald Trump lands in New York to face criminal charges

 As The Independent previously reported, Mr Trump launched a media frenzy with a false prediction of his imminent “arrest” on 19 March, which his campaign seized for a series of fundraising messages that netted millions within days.

-A pair of recent polls finds that a majority of Americans believe Mr Trump should face criminal charges in connection with the alleged hush-money scheme in New York.
+A pair of recent polls finds that a majority of Americans believe Mr Trump should face criminal charges in connection with the alleged hush-money scheme.

 Polling from CNN and SSRS finds that 60 per cent of Americans – including 94 per cent of Democratic voters and 62 per cent of Independents – believe Mr Trump was rightfully indicted.
 Seventy-nine per cent of Republican voters disapprove, and 54 per cent strongly disapprove.